Droogans/ProtractorPageObjects/README.md

 > - Another note: it may be helpful for you to create an [alias](http://askubuntu.com/a/17537/159262) to this command, as you'll use it frequently.

-Once you run this command, it becomes a dedicated process that will use up your terminal.
-Just leave it be and open a new terminal window to continue working.

-If all works well, you should see the following output:
+If all works well, you should see the following output when you run the actual protractor tests:

 ```
 $>: protractor test/protractor.conf.js